 In reality, there is unfortunately no hidden treasure or hidden passageway.
 However in the 19th century Human Bones have been found there before.
 Local authorities have since bricked the cave up and kept it close from the public for safety and security reasons, if it was open you can just imagine it would become a hive for anti-social behaviour.
 Instead, it’s now simply a storage facility for various bins and other tools in the area.

-Sometimes, as the above picture shows, the cave is opened up for public display and events and has electric lighting installed.
+Sometimes the cave is opened up for public display and events and has electric lighting installed.
 Despite this, it remains an amazing local icon of legend, mystery and adventure on Sunderland’s own shores, it’s just important we use it properly!